 Your child’s bus number and pick up/drop off times are available through the NWOSSC Parent Portal.
 You will need to sign up for the Parent Portal using your child’s Ontario Education Number (OEN) which can be found on their report card.

 School buses can operate at full capacity in accordance with the Ministry of Education’s COVID-19: Health, safety and operational guidance for schools (2021-22).Regular capacity for school bus seating is up to three students per seat for Kindergarten to Grade 6, and two students per seat for Grades 7-12.
 Capacity and loading will be reduced where possible.

 In order to facilitate efficient contact tracing, assigned seating will be used on all school buses.
-Priority will be given to seating students with others from the same household, students from the same classroom, and students in the same grade/school.
+Students who live in the same household or are in the same classroom cohort will be seated together where possible.

-Bus transfers will be avoided wherever possible, but students may be required to transfer between buses in some cases.
+Bus transfers will be avoided where possible, but students may be required to transfer between buses in some cases.
 Please note that buses can not be cleaned/disinfected during transfers because transfers take place mid route.

 Respiratory and hand hygiene are critical strategies that limit the transmission of viruses.
 Students are encouraged to wash their hands thoroughly and/or use hand sanitizer prior to going to the bus stop.

 Students in grades 1 to grade 12 are required to wear a mask, and masks are recommended for students in Kindergarten.

 Reviewing basic school bus safety rules is also critical, particularly for first time riders.
 Parents are encouraged to check out the First Rider Program online.
 These videos and activities will help your student prepare for their first bus ride.